 By: Mira Costello Staff-Writer Spooky, scary…scrabble games?
 Everyone has their own style of kicking off Hallo-weekend, and for Gamer’s Guild, it’s board games, costumes, friends and food.
 On Oct.
 29 from 4:30 to 7 pm, the club partnered with Franklin D. Schurz Library to hold a Halloween game night in the Wiekamp Educational Resource Commons […]

-Category: campus
+campus News

 By: Mira Costello Staff-Writer In anticipation of the Thanksgiving holiday, the Student Social Work Association at IU South Bend will hold a hygiene drive to benefit the Titans Feeding Titans food pantry.
 The drive will run from Monday, Nov.
 8 through Friday, Nov.
 19. Collection boxes will be located on the first floor of Wiekamp […]